xevvvw-103/210-DEMO/README.md

 my application.

 **Feature Systems**
+- Feeding System
-- Action System
+- Collecting System
-- Simulation System
+- Playing System (Optional)

 ## User Stories

 - As a user, I want to be able to add a dish to puppy's food recipe.
 - As a user, I want to view all dishes in puppy's food recipe.
 - As a user, I want to delete a dish from the recipe.
+- As a user, I want to check the calories of a dish.
+- As a user, I want to see the total calories in the recipe.
-- As a user, I want to move upwards/downwards/leftwards/rightwards while walking the puppy.
+- As a user, I want to view all the items in my vault.